GustavoHerreira/SaveAndServe/README.md

 # SaveAndServe

 > **Important Note**: This repository contains an AI-generated prototype project that serves as a mockup for the final product.
 It is designed to demonstrate the platform's potential features and user interface through a front-end only implementation with mock data.

-This prototype should not be considered production-ready code, but rather a visual and functional representation to guide the development of the actual product.
+## 🌐 Live Demo

+Experience the prototype in action: [SaveAndServe Demo](https://gustavoherreira.github.io/SaveAndServe/index.html)

+## 🎯 Overview

-SaveAndServe is a platform designed to connect food donors/vendors with recipients, helping reduce food waste and serve those in need.
-This project implements a front-end only solution using HTML, Bootstrap, and JavaScript without any frameworks.
+SaveAndServe is an innovative platform designed to connect food donors/vendors with recipients, helping reduce food waste and serve those in need.
+This project implements a front-end only solution using HTML, Bootstrap, and JavaScript to demonstrate the platform's core functionalities.

-## Project Overview

-SaveAndServe aims to create a user-friendly platform where:

-- **Vendors/Donors** can register, list available food items, manage orders, and track their impact
-- **Recipients** can browse available food items, place orders, and track deliveries

-This implementation focuses on creating a functional front-end with mock data persistence using local storage to simulate back-end functionality.
+### 🌟 Key Features

+- **For Vendors/Donors**
+  - Easy product listing and management
+  - Order tracking and fulfillment
+  - Impact dashboard and analytics

+- **For Recipients**
+  - Intuitive food item browsing
+  - Simple ordering process
+  - Real-time order tracking

-## Technology Stack
+## 🛠️ Technology Stack

 - **HTML5** - For structure and content
 - **CSS3/Bootstrap** - For responsive design and styling
 - **JavaScript** - For client-side functionality and data management
 - **Local Storage** - For client-side data persistence

-## Features
+## 📋 Features

-### High Priority Features
+### Core Features

 - **User Authentication**
   - Registration and login for both vendors/donors and recipients